sowmya1283/heavenlydining/README.md

 - Some of the research was done through google for the website functionality: https://www.google.com
 - Icons in the footer were taken from Font Awesome: https://fontawesome.com/
 - Header, text content fonts imported from Google Fonts: https://fonts.google.com/
+- For creation of wireframes, I have used the balsemic website: https://balsamiq.cloud/

 ### Media: